 Module I: Understanding the Project Process

-Being a member of a project team requires a complete understanding of the project process, and the terminology and roles inherent to it.
+Being a member of a project team requires a complete understanding of the project process and the terminology and roles inherent to it.
 What is a project?
 How are projects organized?
-How do I manager risks?
+How do I manage risks?
 What are the roles and expected deliverables?
 How do I control quality?

-The answers to these questions can be found in the two-day Project Overview and Definition program of our Project Management Series.
-By attending this program, participants will learn how to define a project in terms of business need, project objectives, project deliverables and risk.
-Participants will also be given a typical project life cycle, and coaching in developing a project life cycle of their own.
+The answers to these questions can be found in the two-day Understanding the Project Process module of our Project Management Series.
+By attending this program, participants will learn how to define a project in terms of business need, project objectives, project deliverables, and risk.
+Participants will also be given typical project life cycles.

 Module II: Project Planning and Scheduling

 Planning and scheduling are critical aspects of the project management process.
-Keeping the project focused, on budget, and on time is necessary in order to achieve successful completion.
-Project planning and scheduling are complete ways of keeping things moving in the desired direction and at the desired pace.
+In predictive projects, keeping the project focused, on budget, and on time is necessary in order to achieve successful completion.
+Project planning and scheduling are ways of keeping things moving in the desired direction and at the desired pace.

-This two-day seminar on Project Planning and Scheduling will focus on planning the project before “rushing off” to completion.
-It will teach participants how to develop a budget breakdown system, an activity-based schedule, and how to cover cost contingencies.
+Project Planning and Scheduling will focus on planning the project before “rushing off” to completion.
+It will teach participants how to develop a work breakdown structure, an activity-based schedule, and how to cover contingency planning.